 The Children's St. Nicholas Day Party will be held Saturday, December 6, at eight in the evening in the LaFortune Ballroom.
 Please come, with a child, or as an adult feeling childrenly.

 Merry Christmas.
 Darby wants to mention that we never said that we didn't love you.

 If you are in New York over break, please come to see me at St. Joseph's Rectoy, 371 Sixth Ave.
 (Avenue of the Americas), Greenwich Village, 10014.
 Rectory phone: 212-741-1274; personal phone: 212924-2110.
 It's a great year for Christmas.
 May God bless us all and our families.

 Who Needs Jean Dixon?

 Pick up a National Enquirer and you'll no doubt see a cover story featuring the predictions of some "world reknown" psychic.
 Not to be outdone, the Observer offers some astonishing predictions from some incredibly accurate seers...

-Alonzo Bonzo who foresaw the election of President Reagan in a bowl of clam chowder predicts: - "Deep Throat" will not be shown on the Notre Dame campus. - Beginning in 1982, St. Mary's College will begin expanding "Knute Rockne, All American" will be shown on the Notre Dame campus.
-Off-campus crime will increase so dramatically that a 20 foot high concrete and barbedwire wall will have to be built around Notre Dame.
+Alonzo Bonzo who foresaw the election of President Reagan in a bowl of clam chowder predicts:

+"Deep Throat" will not be shown on the Notre Dame campus.

+\Beginning in 1982, St. Mary's College will begin expanding and within six own is "'Knute Rockne, All American" will be shown on the Notre Dame campus.

+\Off-campus crime will increase so dramatically that a 20 foot high concrete and barbedwire wall will have to be built around Notre Dame.
 Football fans will arrive each Saturday by a massive airlift.

+A CHANCE OF

-CLOUDY, WITH After retiring as head football coach at Alabama, Paul "Bear" Bryant will become director of St. Michael's Laundry.
+\After retiring as head football coach at Alabama, Paul "Bear" Bryant will become director of St. Michael's Laundry.
 In the fall he will be found wandering around campus drawling, "R-r-roll Tide!"

-Because of their football performance, Notre Dame will be awarded both the Big Ten and the Pacific Ten championship and will play itself to a 10-10 tie in the 1982 Rose Bewl.
-Following his success at TV commericials ("You tell 'em, Sanjay Bonjay, who forecasted that Yul Brenner would go bald after he fonled the actor's pasta, also predicts: In a surprising move that will shock the basketball world, Digger Phelps will recruit a two foot dwarf named Elmo Rodriquez.
+\Because of their football performance, Notre Dame will be awarded both the Big Ten and the Pacific Ten championship and will play itself to a 10-10 tie in the 1982 Rose Bowl.

+Following his success at TV commericials ("You tell 'em, Chach!").
+Dan Devine will

+Sanjay Bonjay, who forecasted that Yul Brenner would go bald after he fonled the actor's pasta, also predicts:

+In a surprising move that will shock the basketball world, Digger Phelps will recruit a two foot dwarf named Elmo Rodriquez.
 Al McGuire will be heard to quip, "That is the shortest Mexican I've ever seen."

-As the price of gold tops!2000 an ounce, the leaf on the administration Building will be removed and sold, and the dome with Teflon. charges of violating the therman AnticIrust Acr yold basile, will officially tooling the parties of 1990.
-Unfortunately, by then students will have forgotten why party.
-Veekend Friday, December 5, 1980 - page 15 Campus ● 4:30 p.m. - seminar, biology, dr. grahm white, galvin aud. ● 5:15 p.m. - mass, plus supper, bulla shed.
+As the price of gold tops!2000 an ounce, the leaf on the administration Building will be removed and sold, and the dome all be recovered with Teflon.

+charges of violating the Sher man Anti-Trust Acr.

+abolish parietals in 1990.
+Unfortunally, by then students will have forgotten why parie-

+Weekend

+Friday, December 5, 1980 - page 15

+Campus

+•4:30 p.m. - seminar, biology, dr. grahm white, galvin aud.

+• 5:15 p.m. - mass, plus supper, bulla shed.

-● 7,9,11 p.m. - film, kramer vs. kramer, eng. aud. •8 p.m. - theatre, "i knock at the door", wash. hall. ● 8 p.m. - dance, la fortune ballroom, spon. right to life. ●9 p.m. - nazz, rms at la fortune ballroom.
+• 7,9,11 p.m. kramer vs. kramer, eng. aud. •8 p.m. - theatre, "i knock at the door", wash. hall.

+•8 p.m. - dance, la fortune ballroom, spon. right

+• 9 p.m. - nazz, rms at la fortune ballroom.

+●11 p.m. - nazz, open

+SATURDAY, DECEMBER 6, 1980

-●11 p.m. - nazz, open SATURDAY, DECEMBER ●10 p.m. - boating, sailing club, donahue cup 6, 1980 ● 7,9,11 p.m. - film, kramer vs. kramer, eng. aud.
+• 10 p.m. - boating, sailing club, donahue cup regatta.

+● 7,9,11 p.m. - film, kramer vs. kramer, eng. aud.